-Please see ? for an example which shows how to configure ActiveMQ Artemis to prevent consumer buffering when dealing with slow consumers.
+Please see the examples chapter for an example which shows how to configure ActiveMQ Artemis to prevent consumer buffering when dealing with slow consumers.

 Producer flow control

 Apache ActiveMQ Artemis also can limit the amount of data sent from a client to a server to prevent the server being overwhelmed.